github/CodeSearchNet/README.md

 The size of the dataset is approximately 20 GB.
 The various files and the directory structure are explained [here](resources/README.md).

-# Running our Baseline Model
+# Running Our Baseline Model

-Warning: the scripts provided to reproduce our baseline model take more than 24 hours on an [AWS P3-V100](https://aws.amazon.com/ec2/instance-types/p3/) instance.
+We encourage you to reproduce and extend these models, though most variants take several hours to train (and some take more than 24 hours on an [AWS P3-V100](https://aws.amazon.com/ec2/instance-types/p3/) instance).

 ## Model Architecture